vlafiser/reactsymbols-docs/README.md

 **4)** 🎉 You made first ReactSymbols component!

 **If you love TypeScript, you will love ReactSymbolsKit as well ❤️.
-We do have declared TypeScript bindings for super easy autocomplete in your IDE.** 😍
+We do have declared TypeScript bindings for super easy autocompletion feature in your IDE.** 😍

 <br>